 The names of targets witnesses and perpetrator(s) will be excluded from these records for privacy purposes.
 In addition, documentation will allow for team to evaluate effectiveness of responses with the purpose to improve the College’s response and education around incidents of bias and discrimination.
 Data collection will be coordinated with DPS to ensure compliance with the Clery Act with regards to hate crimes occurring on college campuses.

 Coordinating Responses: B.E.R.T responders will work in conjunction with other campus resources to coordinate responses (e.g. Academic Affairs, Campus Life, Religious Life, Wellness Center) to bias- incidents/hate crimes.
 Responses to bias incidents will be both proactive and responsive.
 It is our aim that all responses are educative in nature, educating the community on what constitutes bias and the impact bias has on a community.
 B.E.R.T responders will NOT be involved in the investigative aspects of bias incidents.
 Dickinson’s Department of Public Safety (and when applicable Carlisle Police Dept.) will continue to be the primary investigators.

 Current B.E.R.T.
 Members:

-- Paula Lima Jones, Dir Office of Diversity Initiatives/Coordinator of B.E.R.T
+- Director, Office of Diversity Initiatives/Coordinator of B.E.R.T: TBA

 Meetings & Membership: B.E.R.T will meet periodically throughout the academic year (a minimum of twice a semester) to review reported bias incidents and/or to receive relevant training.
 Each semester a report of bias incidents will be generated by the coordinator.